james3494/users_microservice/README.md

  - move out validation to a seperate module and have functions return something more useful

  - add / remove friend functionality
- - delete user functionality? (would be useful for testing)
  - create a ping endpoint

  - look into whether the correct headers are being used